In this blog, we will show you the steps to enable and analysis VPC Flow Logs in AWS.

 - The VPC flow logs contain version, account-id, interface-id, src addr, dest addr, src port, dest port, protocol, packets bytes, start, end, action, and log status.

-- If we enable the flow logs at VPC level, it will enable to all the network interface connecting with it.
+- If we enable the flow logs at the VPC level, it will enable all the network interface connecting with it.

 - We have created a VPC with 2 subnets in a different availability zone.